-• Simultaneously press the Reset (S2) and Boot (S1) buttons on the phyCORE Development Board LD 5V, first releasing the Reset and then, two or three seconds later, release the Boot button.
+• Simultaneously press the Reset (S1) and Boot (S2) buttons on the Development Board, first releasing the Reset (S1) and then, two to three seconds later, release the Boot (S2) button.

-This sequence of pressing and releasing the Reset (S2) and Boot (S1) button renders the phyCORE-ADuC812 into the Flash programming mode (FPM).
-Use of FlashTools98 always requires the phyCORE-ADuC812 to be in FPM.
-See section 2.4, "Downloading Example Code with FlashTools" for more details.
+This sequence of pressing and releasing the Reset (S1) and Boot (S2) buttons always renders the CANmodul-592 into the Flash programming mode (FPM).
+Use of FlashTools98 requires that the CANmodul-592 be in FPM.
+See section 2.4, "Downloading Example Code with FlashTools98" for more details.

-The phyCORE module should now be properly connected via the phyCORE Development Board LD 5V to a host-PC and power supply.
-After executing a Reset and rendering the board in Flash programming mode, you are now ready to program the phyCORE-ADuC812.
-This phyCORE module/phyCORE Development Board LD 5V combination is also referred to as "target hardware".
+The CANmodul-592 should now be properly connected via the Development Board to a host-PC and power supply.
+You are now ready to program the CANmodul-592, as mounted on the Development Board.
+This CANmodul-592/Development Board combination is also referred to as "target hardware".

-2.3 Starting PHYTEC FlashTools98 for Windows
+2.3 Starting PHYTEC FlashTools98

 FlashTools98 should have been installed during the initial setup procedure as described in section 2.1.
-If not, you can manually install it using the setup.exe file located in the folder SoftwareFlasht98\.
+If not, you can manually install it using the setup.exe file located in the folder \Software\Flasht98\.

-FlashTools98 for Windows is a utility program that allows download of user code in Intel .hex file format from a host-PC to a PHYTEC SBC via an RS-232 connection.
+FlashTools98 for Windows is a utility program that allows download of user code in Intel \.hex file format from a host-PC to a PHYTEC SBC via an RS-232 connection.

-FlashTools98 consists of a firmware resident in the external Flash and corresponding software installed on the host-PC.
+FlashTools98 consists of firmware resident in the external Flash and corresponding software installed on the host-PC.
 Proper connection of a PHYTEC SBC to a host-PC enables the software portion of FlashTools98 to recognize and communicate to the firmware portion.